ycpcs/cs101-spring2015/assign/assign03.md

 ## Hints

-* Declare an array to hold each batting average.
+* Declare an integer array to hold each batting average.
 * Declare a second integer array with 10 elements to store the counts of batting averages to be used for the histogram.
 * Use the provided functions in **Utils.cpp**.
 But do not modify this file!